smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

 ### VM deployment with SRIOV NIC support

 To deploy a VM requesting SRIOV VF of NIC:
-  1. Bind SRIOV interface to VFIO driver on Edge Node:
+  1. Bind the SRIOV interface to the VFIO driver on Edge Node:
      ```shell
      [root@worker ~]# /opt/dpdk-18.11.6/usertools/dpdk-devbind.py --bind=vfio-pci <PCI.B.F.ID-of-VF>
      ```